RohittCodes/codemonkeyserver.js/readme.md

     JUDGE0_API_KEY={Your Judge0 API Key.
 Get it from RapidAPI}
     RAPID_API_HOST={Your RapidAPI Host.
 Get it from RapidAPI}
     ```

+   **Note**: Don't forget to update the headers in the cors config object (path: ./index.js).
+Will be updating it soon!

 5. Start the server
    ```sh